Mikeoxygen/my-team-page/README.md

-- you can see my demo at { demo link}
+- you can see my demo at <a href="https://my-team-page-mikeoxygen.vercel.app">DEMO</a>

 - When building this project i learnt a lot about CSS grid. i also learnt how to stryture problems the right way in order to get answers.